ViniciusAbrao/capstone_project/README.md

 Second, run the model.ipynb that takes the features.pkl and labels.pkl and generate the [y0, y1, y2, y3, y4, y5, y6, y7, y8, y9].pkl.
 Finally, run the view_results.ipynb, that takes the [y0, y1, y2, y3, y4, y5, y6, y7, y8, y9].pkl and make the predictions.

+## Required libs:
+Pandas, Matplotlib, Numpy, Pickle, Sklearn, Time, ProgressBar.

+## Results:
+The precision, recall and accuracy of the models are all above 88%, with an average accuracy of 97.7%.